Founder & Publisher: Ariel Meadow Stallings

 Megan lives behind a porn shop in West Hollywood with her shark attack surviving husband and their various rescued furry beasts.

-Editor and Vendor Relations: Catherine "Superman" Clark
+Editor and Project Manager: Catherine "Superman" Clark

 Catherine is a freelance web consultant from the Chicago area who has been blogging, designing, and building websites since her first foray in 1997.
 She started out as a designer, but has geeked out hard within all facets of website building, producing, and marketing.
-She has a BFA in art and is taking her time working on a Masters degree.

 In her spare time she loiters at her local library, makes art, watches Youtube vloggers and movies en masse, plays video games, cuddles with her feline fur baby, and overshares on Twitter.